jax-ml/jax/docs/persistent_compilation_cache.md

 ### Multiple process and multiple devices (on either single or multiple nodes)

 In this runtime the first time a program is run (the persistent cache is cold / empty) all processes will compile, but only the process with rank 0 in the global communication group will write to the persistent cache.
 In subsequent runs, all processes will attempt to read from the persistent cache, so it is important for the persistent cache to be in a shared file system (eg: NFS) or remote storage (eg: GFS).
-If the persistent cache is local to rank 0, then all processes will once again compile in subsequent runs as a result of a compilation cache miss.
+If the persistent cache is local to rank 0, then all processes except rank 0 will once again compile in subsequent runs as a result of a compilation cache miss.

 ## Logging cache activity